 I love Sarah Silverman, in much of the rest of the interview, she opens up about her personal struggles with depression.
 Talking about her new movie, I Smile Back (where she plays a wife and mother struggling with profound depression) also got me really excited to see the film!
 You can hear the Fresh Air interview here:

 And you can check out the trailer for her new movie here:

 You may know that Anderson Cooper has gone through significant loss in his life and, perhaps because of that, he takes many opportunities to talk about grief.
 Needless to say, we love this.
 We shared a link to this video back in July, but we weren't able to embed it and the link seemed to have some problems.
 So, this is a take two for this video with Anderson Cooper interviewing Liam Neeson on the death of his wife, Natasha Richardson.

 Susan Williams on Robin Williams' Suicide

-This week Robin Williams’ widow opened up about her husband’s death for the first time, discussing his health struggles in the months before he died as well as the unexpected diagnosis of Lewy Body Demetia found after his death.
+This week, Robin Williams' widow opened up about her husband's death for the first time, discussing his health struggles in the months before he died as well as the unexpected diagnosis of Lewy Body Dementia found after his death.